-This document describes what exclusions are, how to identify exclusions, and the best practices for creating exclusions on the Cisco Secure Endpoint.
+This document describes exclusions, how to identify exclusions, and the best practices for creating exclusions on the Cisco Secure Endpoint.

 The information in this document is based on Windows, Linux and macOS operating systems.